andrew/ultimate-awesome/README.md

 - [awesome-lidar-place-recognition](https://github.com/hogyun2/awesome-lidar-place-recognition) - A curated list of Place Recognition methods, datasets, and various algorithms for LiDAR.
 - [Awesome-shiny-apps-for-statistics](https://github.com/huyingjie/Awesome-shiny-apps-for-statistics) - 🌟 A curated list of Awesome Shiny Apps for Statistics (ASAS)🌟.
 - [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
-- [awesome-comfyui](https://github.com/lucianosb/awesome-comfyui) - An awesome & curated list of cool tools for ComfyUI.
 - [awesome-learn-to-code](https://github.com/mike-north/awesome-learn-to-code) - A list of awesome resources for learning to code.
 - [awesome-python-blogs](https://github.com/mikeyny/awesome-python-blogs) - A curated list of Awesome Python Blogs and Newsletters for Python Developers and Newbies.
 - [awesome-data-science-viz](https://github.com/quantmind/awesome-data-science-viz) - :boom: :chart_with_upwards_trend: A curated list of data science, analysis and visualization tools.